 "Accreditation is a voluntary, non-governmental process that includes an external review of a school’s ability to provide quality programs.
 It is helpful in many aspects, from ensuring that students are learning relevant material to allowing a school access to funding.
 Accreditation reviews include self-evaluations, peer-reviews, committee-reviews, and the development of in-depth strategic plans.
 They also include reviews of a school’s mission, faculty qualifications, and curricula."

 The impact of accreditation is significant and meaningful.
 For example, a recent study found that:

 95% of a sample of AACSB-accredited and in-process institutions from regions around the world reported that AACSB Accreditation "ultimately improves the quality of business programs."

 The CWU College of Business is an AACSB accredited program, and students will benefit from the effects of this accreditation status through the quality of the education they receive as students and through the ongoing value of a CWU Business degree throughout their career.

-Join the CWU Family on Saturday May 31 for the 2014 Seattle Mariners Central Washington University N
+Join the CWU Family on Friday May 13 for the 2016 Seattle Mariners Central Washington University Nig